 We all know that Christmas officially begins on Christmas Eve, but when does Christmas officially end?
 The answer gets a bit complicated . . .

-On the Feast of the Epiphany (celebrated on January 6, but in most areas the feast is transferred to the Sunday between January 2 and January 8), the Church celebrates the event where the Magi, also called the Three Wise Men or Three Kings, traveled from the East to pay homage to the newborn King, Jesus Christ.
-Many Catholics believe that this is the date when the Christmas season officially ends, being the end of the 12 days of Christmas.
+On January 6th, the Feast of the Epiphany (in most places in the U.S. the feast is transferred to the Sunday between January 2 and January 8), the Church celebrates the biblical event where the Magi, also called the Three Wise Men or Three Kings, traveled from the East to pay homage to the newborn King, Jesus Christ.
+Many believe that this is the date when the Christmas season officially ends, being the end of the traditional 12 days of Christmas.

-Another element to throw into the mix is that the “octave” of Christmas ends on the eighth day after Christmas, which is January 1 and the Feast Day of Mary, the Mother of God.
-Because Christmas is a Solemnity, the highest ranking of all feast days, it is not celebrated for just 24 hours, but rather they are given the honor of an octave (8 days) which is a custom that traces its roots to Old Testament feasts.
+Another element to throw into the mix is that the “octave” of Christmas ends on the eighth day after Christmas, which is January 1st, the Solemnity of Mary, the Mother of God.
+Because Christmas is a Solemnity, the highest ranking of all feast days, it is not celebrated for just 24 hours; it is given the honor of eight days (octave) of celebration which is a custom that traces its roots to Old Testament feasts.

-The end of the octave is the end of the Christmas feast proper, after which begins the longer Christmas season that extends either to the Baptism of the Lord for the Ordinary Form (the Sunday after Epiphany) or the Presentation of the Lord for the Extraordinary Form (February 2).
-However this understanding of a proper Christmas ‘feast’ in some traditions is also associated with the 12 Days of Christmas which culminates on Epiphany.
+The end of the octave is the end of the Christmas feast proper, after which begins the longer Christmas season that extends either to the Baptism of the Lord for the Ordinary Form of the Mass (usually the Sunday after Epiphany) or the Purification of Mary for the Extraordinary Form of the Mass (February 2 – Candlemas).
+However this understanding of a proper Christmas ‘feast’ in some Eastern traditions is also associated with the 12 Days of Christmas which culminates on Epiphany.

 Confusing?
 You bet.
 Unfortunately the confusion is not cleared by going deeper into Church history.

 A BIT OF HISTORY ON THE FEAST OF THE EPIPHANY